sermons/orphan/slides/slides.md

 ---
 For what is our **hope** or **joy** <br>
 or **crown** of boasting <br>
-before our Lord Jesus at his coming? <br>
+before our Lord Jesus at his coming?

 Is it not you? <br>
 For you are our **glory** and **joy**.